buildbot/buildbot/master/docs/manual/index.rst

-This is the BuildBot manual for Buildbot version |version|.
+This is the Buildbot manual for Buildbot version |version|.

 Buildbot Manual
 ---------------